Preparing to Apply

 Satisfactory/No Credit, Incomplete and Withdrawal Grades

 Only under unusual circumstances will credits graded on a satisfactory/no credit evaluation system be accepted for required courses.
 We will accept S/N courses and online labs for spring and summer 2020 semesters for prerequisite courses due to COVID-19.
 Applicants may submit a maximum of the following percentage of "S" credits in elective courses: 10 percent of the minimum total credits for 3-year students, and 15 percent of the minimum total credits for 4-year students.
 Incomplete grades are looked upon with disfavor by the Admissions Committee.
-Any incomplete and withdrawal grades must be explained in the application.

 Letters of recommendation - Three (3) letters of evaluation are required.